Asiatic cheetah

 The Asiatic cheetah (Acinonyx jubatus venaticus) is a critically endangered cheetah subspecies currently surviving in Iran.
 Its range once spread from the Arabian Peninsula and the Near East to the Caspian region, Transcaucasus, Kyzylkum Desert and northern South Asia, but was extirpated in these regions during the 20th century.
 The Asiatic cheetah diverged from the cheetah population in Africa between 32,000 and 67,000 years ago.

-The Asiatic cheetah survives in protected areas in the eastern-central arid region of Iran, where the human population density is very low.
+The Asiatic cheetah survives in protected areas in the eastern-central arid region of Iran.
 Between December 2011 and November 2013, 84 individuals were sighted in 14 different protected areas, and 82 individuals were identified from camera trap photographs.
 In December 2017, fewer than 50 individuals were thought to be remaining in three subpopulations that are scattered over 140,000 km2 in Iran's central plateau.
-As of April 2024, five Asiatic cheetahs reside in a breeding facility in the country.

 Taxonomy

 Felis venatica was proposed by Edward Griffith in 1821 and based on a sketch of a maneless cheetah from India.
 Griffith's description was published in Le Règne Animal with the help of Griffith's assistant Charles Hamilton Smith in 1827.

 Acinonyx raddei was proposed by Max Hilzheimer in 1913 for the cheetah population in Central Asia, the Trans-Caspian cheetah.
 Hilzheimer's type specimen originated in Merv, Turkmenistan.